 - When would I expect to turn a profit?

-Answer these questions before you consider paying for any business opportunity, no matter how good it sounds.
+Get clear answers to these questions before you consider paying for any business opportunity, no matter how good it sounds.
 And don’t believe sellers who claim you don’t need to understand the details of the business because “it’s the internet,” “it’s a turnkey system,” or because their supposed experts, coaches, or mentors will “take care of everything for you.”
 Profitable “turnkey” businesses are rare, at best.